Google Store Black Friday 2019: $599 Pixel 4, $299 Pixel 3a - 9to5Google

-The most interesting deal is a bundle that include Stadia Premiere Edition and Nest Wifi, specifically the three-pack that include a router and two points.
-This $349 connectivity solution, along with the $129 Stadia Controller with Chromecast Ultra, will be $398 instead of $478.
+The most interesting deal is a bundle that includes Stadia Premiere Edition and Nest Wifi, specifically the three-pack that features a router and two points.
+This $349 connectivity solution, along with the $129 Stadia Controller and Chromecast Ultra, will be $398 instead of $478.

 Google and Nest Wifi has a special option to prioritize Stadia connectivity, and that synergy is clearly on display.
 Other notable Google Store Black Friday 2019 deals include: